 In many cases after rehearsals are over, you’ll need to change things in your script, be open about that, tightening your script is always a good thing.

-The rehearsal stage is also a great opportunity to take times.
+The rehearsal stage is also a great opportunity to take time.
 Once the scenes are well-acted, you should start timing them during rehearsals to avoid any length problems (especially if you are directing for TV).
 If a scene is taking too long, it might point to a problem in the way it is built.

-If you read the lesson about how to audition for a film, you already know that you need to tell the actors right than about the time the rehearsals will take.
+If you read the lesson about how to audition for a film, you already know that you need to tell the actors right then about the time the rehearsals will take.
 When preparing for rehearsal, you must plan and set objectives for the rehearsal, otherwise, your actors will feel they are going nowhere and you are wasting their time.
 Before the first rehearsal, you need to decide, which scenes are a must and which ones you can skip.

 Rehearsal is not only about rehearsing but also about preparing.
 It’s a stage where everybody can expose themselves.
 Everyone can share experiences that relate to the film.
 Rehearsal is all about discipline, but you need to make sure the atmosphere will also be the kind that will promote creativity and exploration of the characters and their situations.
 The first rehearsal is an excellent opportunity to check out the actor’s ideas.
 Encourage your actors to be creative and to try different approaches.
-This creative atmosphere can only be created if you’ll make them fill safe.
+This creative atmosphere can only be created if you’ll make them feel safe.

 Before starting the rehearsal, both cast and the director, need to make their home works.
 They need to come to rehearsal when they all know: